-Eight species raise high alerts, having shown significant declines of greater than 50%, and are therefore potential red-list candidates.
-The Englishouse Martin population shows a long-term decline, of more than 50%, that for the first time is statistically significantly different from no change and thus raises a formal alert.
-The species is now therefore a strong candidate for red listing, although BBS data indicate little change since 1995 in the UK as a whole and increases in Scotland and Northern Ireland.
-Redshank has declined steeply in lowland Britain, according to waterways surveys, raising high alerts; a major decline is also documented for its breeding sites on saltmarsh, and BBS data show that decline has occurred recently across a wide range of habitats.
-Accelerating decline for Mistle Thrush has taken its 45-year trend well past the 50% threshold for 'rapid decline'.
-Grey Wagtail has also dropped steeply in recent seasons, raising alerts in the long-term and 25-year reporting periods.
-English Willow Warblers meet the red-list criterion for population decline, but there has been little change in Wales and overall increase in Scotland and Northern Ireland since 1995.
-Whitethroat shows substantial decline over the 45-year period, since this includes the extraordinary population crash that occurred between 1968 and 1969, but the 25-year period has seen a considerable reversal of this decrease.
-For Little Grebe, the decline on waterways has been strong and significant; much of the decrease occurred during the 1980s, however, and BBS results show little change since 1995.
-Common Sandpiper populations have about halved according to the 37-year and 25-year trends, but the long-term trend is marginally below the 50% threshold and only the 25-year trend raises the higher level of alert.
+Four amber-listed species raise high alerts, having shown significant declines of greater than 50%, and so potentially are red-list candidates:

+- The English House Martin population shows a statistically significant long-term decline of more than 50%.
+The species is still therefore a potential candidate for red listing, although BBS data indicate little change since 1995 in the UK as a whole and increases in Scotland and Northern Ireland. - Redshank has declined steeply in lowland Britain, according to waterways surveys, raising high alerts; a major decline is also documented for its breeding sites on saltmarsh, and BBS data show that decline has occurred recently across a wide range of habitats.
+BBS declines do not yet meet the red-list criterion, however. - English Willow Warblers clearly meet the red-list criterion for population decline, but there has been little change in Wales and overall change in Scotland and Northern Ireland since 1995 has been upward. - Common Sandpiper populations have approximately halved according to the 38-year and 25-year trends, but the long-term trend is marginally below the 50% threshold and only the 25-year trend raises the higher level of alert.

-Four species raise only the lower level of alert.
-Meadow Pipit meets the 25% criterion (equivalent to amber listing) in both periods.
-Populations of Bullfinch, Dunnock and Reed Bunting are recovering and show stable or increasing trends over the shorter, 25-year period.
-Data forCurlew suggest a similar overall rate of decline but their trends should be treated with caution, as the confidence intervals are very wide.
+Five species raise only the lower level of alert.
+Meadow Pipit and Dipper meet the 25% criterion (equivalent to amber listing) in both periods.
+Populations of Bullfinch, Dunnock and Reed Bunting have been recovering and show stable or increasing trends over the shorter, 25-year period.
+Though amber listed for population decline, Kestrel, Tawny Owl and Shelduck do not formally raise alerts on the present data.